OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 In OpenNebula, Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter and must be imported into OpenNebula**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula VM Template.
 Users will then instantiate the OpenNebula VM Template and OpenNebula will create a Virtual Machine clone from the vCenter template.

-.. note:: VMs launched in vCenter through OpenNebula can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
-OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.
+VMs launched in vCenter through OpenNebula can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots-.
+It is not recommended to manage them through vCenter.
+Changes in ESX locatoin made by DRS will be detected by OpenNebula and update its internal representation accordingly.

-.. note:: Changes to the VM Template in vCenter (like for instance migrate its disk to another datastore) are not supported.
+.. warning:: Changes to the VM Template in vCenter (like for instance migrate its disk to another datastore) are not supported.
 If any change is made to the vCenter VM Template, it needs to be reimported into OpenNebula.

-There is no need to convert your current Virtual Machines or Templates, or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__ and import it into OpenNebula as explained later in this chapter.
+There is no need to convert your current Virtual Machines or VM Templates; once you have a VM ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__ and import it into OpenNebula.

 When a VMware VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
 For each virtual disk, OpenNebula will create an OpenNebula image representing each disk discovered in the template.
 In the same way, OpenNebula will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.

-.. warning:: The process that discovers virtual disks and networks and then creates OpenNebula representations take some time depending on the number of discovered resources and the operations that must be performed so be patient.

-The following sections explain some features that are related with vCenter templates and virtual machines deployed by OpenNebula.
+The following sections explain some features that are related with vCenter VM Templates and virtual machines deployed by OpenNebula.

 .. _vcenter_linked_clones_description: